-In its 85 year history, Camp Pinnacle has enriched the lives of thousands of young people, providing them with strong moral leadership.
-Pinnacle has always given it's campers an appreciation for the beauty of nature and inspiration to lead healthy and meaningful lives.
+In its 88 year history, Camp Pinnacle has enriched the lives of thousands of young people by giving it's campers an appreciation for the beauty of nature and inspiration to lead healthy and meaningful lives.
 A few famous alumni include Florida Senator Connie Mack, III; former Florida Governor and Senator Robert (Bob) Graham; former President of Furman University Dr. Gordon Blackwell; former University of North Carolina/Chapel Hill Chancellor Dr. Michael Hooker, Four-Star General William Westmoreland, and General Joe Moore.

 After the retirement of Van Kussrow, Jr iin 2000, Camp Pinnacle was managed by Glen Gray through summer 2009.
-There was a hiatus from Camp Pinnacle being operated as a summer camp program during the summers of 2010 and 2011.
-During that time, Mary Kussrow Lanier operated the camp as retreat and events facility.
-The Kussrow family had numerous opportunities, but chose not to sell the camp property for development.
-They decided that they wanted Camp Pinnacle to continue to make a lifetime impression on children and that the property would remain a summer camp..
+In 2010, there was a hiatus from Camping and Pinnacle did not operate as a summer camp program.
+During that time, Mary Kussrow Lanier operated the camp as a retreat and events facility.
+Rather than accept numerous opportunities to sell the camp property for development, the Kussrow family decided that they wanted Camp Pinnacle to continue to make a lifetime impression on children and that the property would remain a summer camp..

 In 2011, the Kussrow family chose two of the nation’s most innovative founding camp owners, Adventure Treks’ John Dockendorf and Camp Champions’ Steve Baskin—who serves as a national board member for the American Camping Association—to reopen and reinvigorate Camp Pinnacle.